 Ideally, your coworkers’ value collaboration and are on your team- literally and/or metaphorically.
 In the best situations, they are working alongside you to execute the company’s mission, successfully complete a project, or help your department achieve its goals.
 In the worst situations, however, they are the reason you wish you worked remotely.
 Regardless of how much you might like your boss, if they hire and require you to work with the wrong people, no amount of money will keep you from walking out the door and pounding the pavement in search of a new job.

 When Collaboration is Impossible ~ Working with a bunch of clowns

 The All or Nothing Clown

 It’s hard to decide what is more irritating- The coworker who responds to nothing or the coworker who responds to everything.
-In today’s high tech fast paced work place most of us rely upon email to communicate more than any other medium.
-It therefore seems reasonable to expect some sort response, even if brief.
+In today’s high tech fast paced workplace most of us rely upon email to communicate more than any other medium.
+It, therefore, seems reasonable to expect some sort of response, even if brief.
 It’s hard not to be annoyed if all you get is radio silence from a colleague.
 On the flip side, while it is helpful to receive feedback on your team’s progress, you don’t have the time to be interrupted by a constant influx of emails from the team member who feels the need to respond to everything- including things he is not directly involved in.